the-commons-project/shc-web-reader/README.md

 exclude some documents, ordering descending by upload date.

 As soon as an shc:/ QR code is found it is sent to [Card Details](#card-details).
-If the search files, a "Search Again" button is displayed.
+If the search fails, a "Search Again" button is displayed.

 ## CARD DETAILS